NicoloToscani/node-red-contrib-siemens-sentron/README.md

 ## Node-RED configurator to read Siemens SENTRON series over Modbus TCP/IP

 ## Install
-You can install these nodes directly from the "Manage Palette" menu in the Node-RED interface.
+You can install these nodes directly from the **Manage Palette** menu in the Node-RED interface.

 You must also install `node-red-contrib-modbus`.